Edward358-AI/Edward358-AI/README.md

 - 👋 Hi, I’m @Edward358-AI
-- 👀 I’m interested in coding!
+- 👀 I’m interested in coding and physics!
-- 🌱 I’m currently learning Web Development!
+- 🌱 I’m currently learning Web Development and Physics!
-- 💞️ I’m looking forward to becoming fullstack this 2024!
 - 📫 How to reach me:

 Discord: edward.jiang_

 Email: edward456jiang@gmail.com

-School Email: cj0670@pleasantonusd.net

 <!---
 Edward358-AI/Edward358-AI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.